 The University recognizes the right of its students to be fully informed about the grading policies used in each class and provides them with an opportunity to appeal when they believe that they have been erroneously or unfairly graded.
-However, students should understand the following.
+Students should understand the following:

-- The American University of Paris presumes that its faculty members are professional and will grade students fairly, consistently and objectively. - A challenge of grade procedure is a serious intrusion upon teaching prerogatives, and needs to be carefully thought through before being initiated. - Students should contact their instructor with any queries about a grade, and get in touch with the Chair of the relevant department, before initiating such a procedure.
+- The American University of Paris presumes that its faculty members are professional and will grade students fairly, consistently and objectively; - A challenge of grade procedure is a serious intrusion upon teaching prerogatives, and needs to be carefully thought through and reviewed before being initiated.